Multiple Landau level filling for a mean field limit of 2D fermions: Context and result

 \subsection{Organisation of the paper}

 The next two sections contain preparations and necessary tools. \cref{sec:II quantization} is about the diagonalisation of the magnetic Laplacian \cref{eq:L hbar bA}.
 In \cref{sec:Projector} we define the orthogonal projection on Landau levels and localise it in space, this will be the central object in the definition of the semi-classical densities.
 Then we prove a Lieb-Thirring inequality in \cref{sec:LT} to deal with $L^2$ potentials.
 The last two sections contain the proof of \cref{th:main} and \cref{th:density conv}.
 In \cref{sec:SC} we justify the semi-classical approximation and express the energy in terms of semi-classical densities.
-Finally, in \cref{sec:MF} we prove the mean-field approximation giving an upper and a lower energy bound.
+Finally, in \cref{sec:MF} we prove the mean-field approximation giving an upper and a lower energy bound. \cref{sec:appendix} contains technical lemmas whose proofs can safely be skipped by the reader.